mmacferrin/NSIDC_file_reader/README.md

 If this code is used in a research work or publication, a quick acknowledgement at the end/footnote of the work is requested.

-If you would like to show your appreciation by buying me a coffee, feel free to hit up my [PayPal](https://paypal.me/MikeMacFerrin) or [Venmo](www.venmo.com/Mike-MacFerrin).
+If you would like to show your appreciation by buying me a coffee, feel free to hit my [PayPal](https://paypal.me/MikeMacFerrin) or [Venmo](www.venmo.com/Mike-MacFerrin) with coffee-money.